Parade disinvites Hawaii lawmaker after pride flag comments

 He went into exile after the U.S.-backed overthrow of the Hawaiian monarchy in 1893.
 But he returned years later and in 1902 became a non-voting delegate to the U.S. House of Representatives in Congress, where he served for two decades.

-He’s credited with spearheading a law setting aside 200,000 acres of land to create homelands for Native Hawaiians.
+He is credited with spearheading a law setting aside 200,000 acres of land to create homelands for Native Hawaiians.

 March 26 is a state holiday in his honor, which will be observed on Monday.